Wood Betony flowers come in whorls of yellow, burgundy, cream, and a combination of these colors (see photos)!

 Wood betony grows in prairies, but also in open woods and part shade.
 It can be found in dry woods, but also rich woods.

 I have grown wood betony with yellow pimpernel in the past with good results.
 I chose the yellow pimpernel because I found these two species growing on the same hill.
-So, I have chosen to grow them together for you!
+Your pot will have at least one plant of each species.
+When you put them in the ground, try not to disturb the roots too much

 Wood betony has ferny-looking leaves that are long and mostly basal.
 When the leaves first emerge in the spring, they are usually purple.
 The flower stalks grow to 8-12 inches high.